 Migrating content from Blackboard to Canvas will require some time and restructuring of course materials.
 The resources below will help orient you to Canvas and get you started on moving or creating your course content.

-Learn to use Canvas by exploring recorded webinars and online tutorials on your own, or by attending a Canvas training session via Zoom or in-person.
-Drop-in help sessions are available in January.
+Instructors can learn to use Canvas by exploring recorded webinars and online tutorials on your own, or by attending a Canvas training session via Zoom or in-person.

 Request a Sandbox course to explore Canvas and begin designing and building your course.
 (Once you have your content migrated, Sandbox courses can be copied and published).

 Spring 2019: The first semester courses can be taught in Canvas, Blackboard will still be available.